The Impact Pumps FlexExtend: a revolution in groundwater lifting.

 Conversely, helical pumps can deliver efficiently at high heads and are much less sensitive to cavitation, but flow rates are generally low.
 Both types of submersibles are sensitive to sand and silt, as well as dissolved metals such as manganese and iron.
 Neither can run dry for more than a few seconds without damage and both require additional level sensors to prevent this from happening if water levels drop too far.

-The SLX range combines all of the benefits of a submersible pump and a surface, whilst avoiding the problems commonly associated with both.
+The FlexExtend range combines all of the benefits of a submersible pump and a surface pump, whilst avoiding the problems commonly associated with both.

-How is the SLX different to other submersible pumps?
+How is the FlexExtend different to other submersible pumps?

 Like for like, correctly installed surface pumps are more efficient, more reliable and cheaper than their submersible pump equivalents.

-So, Impact Pumps’ SLX range brings motors, electronics and sliding seals to the surface.
+So, Impact Pumps’ FlexExtend range brings motors, electronics and sliding seals to the surface.
 Why is this better?

 There are many advantages of bringing fault-prone components to the surface, particularly if all can be brought up at once.
 Some of these are obvious.
 Others are not so apparent.
 Here are a few examples: